nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![SearchSequenceDiagram](images/SearchSequenceDiagram.png)

 A Predicate<Student> object will be created for each search command.
-It contains `test(Student student)` function which checks if the given student matches the list of keywords given.\n To support the differentiated search functionality for different identifiers, multiple classes extending from `Predicate<Student>` can be created, each with different implementation of `test(Student student)` function.
+It contains `test(Student student)` function which checks if the given student matches the list of keywords given.

+To support the differentiated search functionality for different identifiers, multiple classes extending from `Predicate<Student>` can be created, each with different implementation of `test(Student student)` function.

 * `NameContainsKeywordsPredicate`: checks if any word in the full name of student matches exactly any word in the given keywords. e.g. `Alex Yu` will match Alex Yeoh and Bernice Yu.
 Partial search is not supported e.g. `Han` will not match `Hans`.